-Rick is a founding member of Princeton Wealth Advisors (PWA) of Raymond James where he focuses on high-net-worth relationships.
-He works with client families to develop an overall financial strategy and execute their wealth management plans including investments, integrated tax and estate planning.
+Rick is a founding member of Princeton Wealth Advisors (PWA) of Raymond James, where he focuses on high-net worth relationships.
+He works with client families to develop an overall financial strategy and execute their wealth management plans, including investments and integrated tax and estate planning.
 In addition to managing their financial investments, Rick works with multigenerational families to develop a wealth transfer strategy for future generations.

-Before founding PWA, Rick was a Vice President of Investments for Merrill Lynch for 13 years.
-Prior to joining Merrill Lynch, Rick was a Financial Advisor with Prudential Securities for 9 years.
-He began his career in the investment business with E F Hutton in 1984.
+Before founding PWA, Rick was a vice president of investments for Merrill Lynch for 13 years.
+Prior to joining Merrill Lynch, Rick was a financial advisor with Prudential Securities for nine years.
+He began his career in the investment business with E.F.
+Hutton in 1984.

-Rick graduated from Rollins College with a BA in Business Administration.
-He later earned his Certified Investment Management AnalystSM designation from the Wharton Business School.
-Rick holds Series 7, 63 and 65 securities licenses.
+Rick graduated from Rollins College with a BA in business administration and earned the Certified Investment Management AnalystSM designation offered through the Investment Management Consultants Association and the Wharton School of Business.
+Rick also holds the Series 7, 63 and 65 licenses.

-Rick was recognized by the Financial Times as one of the Top 400 Financial Advisors in the United States in 2015*.
-He is currently a member of the Raymond James Chairman’s Council** which acknowledges the firms top advisors.
+Rick has been a member of the Raymond James Chairman’s Council* (2010-2021), which acknowledges the firm’s top advisors.

-Rick resides in Skillman, NJ and enjoys spending time with his wife Lisa and daughters Colby and Palmer.
-He also enjoys playing golf, tennis and travelling.
+Rick resides in Skillman, New Jersey, and enjoys spending time with his wife, Lisa, and daughters Colby and Palmer.
+He also enjoys playing golf and tennis as well as traveling.
 True to his Boston roots, Rick is a fan of Boston sports teams.